 Have you and your partner not been able to sync up on times when you want to have sex?
 Is one of you always saying "I'm not in the mood" or "maybe later?"
 It often leaves one of you feeling guilty or anxious, the other a little frustrated, and both feeling totally stuck.

 But the problem comes when this becomes a stressor on your relationship.
-Research shows that up to 80% of couples regularly experience situations where one partner wants to have sex and the other doesn’t (Day, Muise, Joel, & Impett, 2015).
+Research shows that up to 80% of couples regularly experience situations where one partner has a desire for sex and the other doesn’t (Day, Muise, Joel, & Impett, 2015).
 While sex therapists would tell you that low sexual desire is the most common sexual problem, desire discrepancy is considered more distressing due to its dampening down the romance in a relationship (Mark, 2015).

 Don't worry, you are not alone.
 Many couples experience sexual desire discrepancy (SDD) and there are ways to work with it!

-Sexual desire discrepancy does not mean that you and your partner will never enjoy intimacy anymore.
+Sexual desire discrepancy does not mean that you and your partner will never enjoy intimacy anymore, or that you don’t have an active sex life right now.
 In any relationship, there will be a number of challenges that you will go through with your partner.
 One of the most common challenges for couples to overcome in the bedroom is sexual desire discrepancy.
 This guide explains everything you need to know about SDD.

 In the most simple terms, sexual desire discrepancy is when two partners do not share the same levels of sex drive or libido, or it can mean they do not share the same desires, interests, or kinks.
 This also needs to have been a problem for six months or more, and be causing significant distress in the relationship.
 If you have similar needs and those are met, you’re fine!